 As per the standard Audi Q3, the RS Q3’s interior gets a swish 10.1-inch central touchscreen and a 12.3-inch Virtual Cockpit digital instrument cluster, both with new RS graphics.
 Even on the ‘standard’ RS Q3, you get very supportive front seats trimmed in fine leather, plus a suede-like covering on the steering wheel and carbon-fibre centre console inserts.
 Contrast stitching, ambient lighting and RS badges give it a sportier vibe than the regular Q3, but it’s slightly disappointing that some of the cheaper plastics remain in this car, considering it starts at over £50,000.

-The RS Q3 also gets 20-inch alloy wheels, LED headlights and sat nav.
+The RS Q3 also gets 20-inch alloy wheels, LED headlights and sat-nav.
 Upgrading to the Audi Sport Edition trim level brings bigger wheels, a black styling pack, a panoramic glass sunroof and a sports exhaust, while top-spec Vorsprung includes carbon-fibre mirror caps, a premium sound system and a driver assistance pack.
-You can fit some of these options onto the base RS Q3 (the panoramic roof is £1,150, for example), while other options include a rear-view camera for £395, raising the top speed for £1,600 and ceramic brakes.
-These are a gasp-inducing £4,475 and are only recommended if you’re planning to use the RS Q3 on a track regularly.
+You can fit some of these options onto the base RS Q3, while other options include a rear-view camera, a top speed delimiter and ceramic brakes.
+These are very expensive and are only recommended if you’re planning to use the RS Q3 on a track regularly.

 Practicality & boot space

 The Audi RS Q3 is a bit bigger than the previous model, and that helps with interior space.
 Those in the back have much more space in which to spread out, although the large sports seats may slightly reduce the available space.
 Still, there should be plenty of room for most passengers, regardless of whether they’re in the front or the rear, and the middle rear seat is okay for short or occasional journeys.